hchauvet/beampy/README.md

 ```

-Then you can test you module by importing your python file
+Then you can test your module by importing your python file

 ```python
 from beampy import *